-The 17th Street Corridor Improvement project will include:
+The 17th Street Corridor Improvement project included:

 Improving connections for people who walk and cycle has been a strategic priority for the City of Courtenay for many years.
 The Connecting Courtenay: Transportation Master Plan and Cycling Network Plan were created through this process and adopted by Council in September 2019.
 An assessment of core destinations, including a review of input from stakeholders and the public, identified a number of gaps in the existing cycling network, including 17th Street between Fitzgerald Avenue and Willemar Avenue.

-How much will this project cost?
+How much did this project cost?

 100 percent of eligible project costs will be funded through the $1.7 million grant from the Investing in Canada Infrastructure Program, COVID-19 Resilience Infrastructure Stream.